 c.)
 Photographers who aren’t charging profitable rates are embarrassed to share their shockingly low salaries with others, so the new photographers never learn that those prices won’t produce a live-able wage.

-Up until now, we haven’t spoken about the role that the public plays in this problem.
+Up until now, we haven’t spoken much about the role that the public plays in this problem.
 So let’s move on to our final reason that your photographer probably can't pay their bills.

 4. Arms & Legs